Transforming the Way We Eat

 - A healthy and sustainable diet: LESS processed food high in fat/salt/sugar, less but better quality meat, and MORE fruit and vegetables, whole grains and sustainable fish.

 - Quality food you can trust: More fresh, local, seasonal, sustainable food, with low climate impact and high welfare standards.

 - Eating together: More opportunities for social contact through food, building families, tackling loneliness, and bringing communities together.

 About our Food For Life programme

 Illnesses caused by a poor diet are one of the biggest public health challenges of our time.
 More children than ever are overweight or obese – left unchecked, obesity and diabetes threaten to bankrupt the NHS.

-How we work – and how you can be part of it
+What we do – and how you can be part of it: